HolgerPeters/blog/_drafts/bootstrap_bayes.md

 [^likelihood]:

-    It is often said, that the likelihood isn't a probability (distribution), but some other function.
+    It is often said, that the likelihood isn't a probability (distribution), but another kind of function.
     This isn't correct.
 The likelihood is a probability (distribution).
-What people mean when they say it isn't a probability is, that they don't use it as a probability
-    (distribution) in that context.
+What people mean when they say it isn't a probability is, that they don't use it as a probability (distribution) in that context, but as a function of some parameter, that is maximized (maximum likelihood estimation).

 [^evidence]:
     It doesn't have a much of a canonical name.
 Calling it